 Administration of the Act

 CDIC is a relatively small Crown corporation, which typically receives very few requests for personal information in any given year.
 As a result, CDIC does not have a formalized Access to Information and Privacy (“ATIP”) office with staff dedicated to ATIP matters on a full-time basis.
-Rather, the Vice-President, Corporate Affairs, and General Counsel assumes the role of ATIP Coordinator and is supported in this capacity by the Director, Legal Services as primary contact and by the Legal Services Department as required.
+Rather, the Vice-President, Corporate Affairs, General Counsel and Corporate Secretary assumes the role of ATIP Coordinator and is supported in this capacity by the Director, Legal Services as primary contact and by the Legal Services Department as required.
 The Law Clerk & ATIP Officer in the Legal Services Department assists with ATIP matters on a part-time basis.
 In order to ensure timely and accurate responses to ATIP requests, CDIC has standby agreements with several external ATIP consultants who are available to assist as needed.

 Statistical Report and Interpretation